mk-fg/pulseaudio-mixer-cli/README.md

   Also, I still can't seem to fully get the logic (didn't look into code/modules though) of PA setting the initial volumes, sometimes it seem rather arbitrary.

-- Make number row keys ("1" to "0") set fixed levels (out of max) - e.g. "1" for
-  0%, "0" for 100%, to avoid wasting time on fiddling with left-right keys when you know exactly what you want.

 - Check if stream name attribute can change over the stream lifetime (e.g. mpv online radio stream), listen for signals for such changes or poll stream name